michal2229/image-align-and-average/README.md

 OpenCV is used for image analysis (feature detection, matching, finding homography, transforming).

 NumPy is used for image processing and averaging.

+Images are processed with 16bit per channel accuracy.

 ### usage